Joseangel15/ReactDigitalOceanHosting-Guide/README.md

     - Ex) `node server/server.js` -  Use `ls` if you are having trouble.
 1. Open your browser and enter in your droplets IP address + :YOURPORT
     - Ex) `138.68.247.223:8000`

 ![alt text](https://i.imgur.com/XRyNj9Q.png)

-##### If you have errors you cannot figure out, I recommend double checking the code in your server file(especially the copied code from this guide) and if necessary run `npm run build` over again
+##### *If you have errors you cannot figure out, double check the code in your server file and if necessary run `npm run build` over again

 ***